amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 working on, and I said I was writing a book on Henry Thoreau, whose interest in the Wild seemed to me to foreshadow Foucault’s concern with otherness.
 My new friend replied that she didn’t much care for Foucault, who “lacked a materialist perspective.”
-At the time, I took this reply simply as her way of let- ting me know that she was committed to a Marx-inspired politics.
+At the time, I took this reply simply as her way of letting me know that she was committed to a Marx-inspired politics.
 But the comment stuck, and eventually provoked these thoughts: How did Marx’s notion of materiality—as economic structures and exchanges—come to stand in for “a materialist perspective” per se?
 Why wasn’t there a livelier